shruthideshpande/ai_policy_legal/crawler/indiacode_run_instructions.md

 *   `--task-timeout`: Sets the maximum run time.
 The default is 10 minutes.
 We'll set it to 10 hours (`36000s`).
 The maximum is 24 hours.
 *   `--service-account`: It's a best practice to specify the service account.
 The default compute service account works fine if it has "Storage Admin" permissions.

+To create a job for the first time, run the command below.
+Use "update" instead of "create" to update an existing job.

 ```bash
 gcloud beta run jobs create $JOB_NAME \
   --image "${REGION}-docker.pkg.dev/${PROJECT_ID}/cloud-run-source-deploy/${JOB_NAME}" \